 Meaningful Information consists of items arranged in Patterns.
 The arranged items can be anything — atoms, molecules, digits, letters, acorns, checkers, species of plants, books of law, or pencil dots.
-The Growing >Organizing>Direction of the Cosmos tends to create Patterns of increasing complexity, organization, and even beauty over time.
+Continuing Creation: The Growing, Organizing, Direction of the Cosmos tends to create Patterns of increasing complexity, organization, and even beauty over time.
 This Essay discusses characteristics and evolution of Patterns and Information.

-However, in the modern age of Science and Reason, we do know a great deal about how the inner Processes G>O>D> work, although we certainly do not know it all.
-The Book of G>O>D> has several Essays describing the Process of G>O>D> from the vantage points of different disciplines:
+However, in the modern age of Science and Reason, we do know a great deal about how the inner Processes Continuing Creation work, although we certainly do not know it all.
+This Book has several Essays describing the Processes of Continuing Creation (CC) from the vantage points of different disciplines:

 - Mathematics and Continuing Creation

-The Essays in bold type are easier to understand, because they deal with G>O>D> at work in living things and in natural phenomena of nature like cyclones and whirlpools.
-These three Essays are very important for understanding how G>O>D> works.
+The Essays in bold type are easier to understand, because they deal with CC at work in living things and in natural phenomena of nature like cyclones and whirlpools.
+These three Essays are very important for understanding how CC works.
 Many readers may elect to skip Essays 2 and 3, and go directly from #1 to #4 and then #5.

-This Essay, Patterns in Continuing Creation, looks at what the principles of Information and Pattern can tell us about the Growing>Organizing>Direction of Creation.
-Also in this this chapter, we will present a few classic poetic descriptions of G>O>D>.
+This Essay, looks at what the principles of Information and Pattern can tell us about the Growing, Organizing, Direction of Creation.
+Also in this chapter, we will present a few classic poetic descriptions of The G.O.D.C.

 However, we do need to start with a quick review of the cosmology and physics describing the origin of the universe.